mwbowers/mwbowers.github.io/concepts/background/ibmi-program.md

 ---
-title: IBM i Program
+title: "IBM i Programming Essentials"
-description: Dive deep into the world of IBM i programs with our comprehensive guide, designed for developers, system administrators, and IT professionals working with the IBM i operating system.
-This document offers a thorough overview of IBM i programs, including how to create, manage, and optimize them for maximum efficiency and performance.
-From understanding program types and their uses to exploring advanced programming techniques and best practices, this guide is your essential resource for all aspects of IBM i program development and management.
-Enhance your skills and knowledge to develop robust, efficient IBM i programs that meet the demands of modern business environments.
+description: "Discover the core concepts of IBM i programming.
+This guide covers everything from basic operations to advanced techniques."
 ---

 IBM i defines a Program as a particular Operating System *Object type*, that can be "Called".
 (The closest .NET concept is a Console program, but even that is significantly different).